-Operational costs are defined as Personnel (salaries), Operating and Supplies (all needed supplies including computers, printing, phones, office supplies, etc.), Travel (faculty and staff travel to meetings, conferences, between campuses), and Equipment costs (this refers to items costing more than \$5,000.

-such as special computing equipment, lab equipment, etc.).
-Operational costs are paid from the following Program and department sources of revenue.
+Operational costs are defined as Personnel (salaries), Operating and Supplies (all needed supplies including computers, printing, phones, office supplies, etc.), Travel (faculty and staff travel to meetings, conferences, between campuses), and Equipment costs (this refers to items costing more than \$5,000, such as special computing equipment, lab equipment, etc.).
 The Program operates through several major revenue sources, including tuition, student fees, state appropriations, extramural grants and contracts, and donations.
-State universities in Texas receive formula funding from the legislature based on number of students and the particular area of study.
+State universities in Texas receive formula funding from the Texas State Legislature based on number of students and the particular area of study.

 Educational and General Funds are made up of legislative formula funding, which is the system used by the Texas Legislative Budget Board to allocate general revenue funds to Texas public colleges and universities.
 Legislative funding occurs every biennium (2-years) and is based on the number of semester credit hours (SCH) taught in odd-numbered base years.
-At this time, public health programs receive approx. \$16,000 per full-time equivalent student (FTSE).
-In addition, DPH on the Abilene Campus receives revenue from formula funding categorized as Small Class Size supplement.
+Public health programs currently receive approximately \$16,000 per full-time student equivalent (FTSE).
+In addition, the Abilene Campus receives revenue from formula funding categorized as Small Class Size supplement.
 Programs with enrollments of fewer than 200 students receive a small-class-size supplement of an additional \$20,000 per FTSE.
 The Small Class Size supplement addresses the small classes offered at the Abilene campus.
 The supplement is calculated based on a sliding scale that decreases as the enrollment approaches the 200-student limit and is in addition to the base Instruction & Operations formula amount.
 This provides more revenue for operational costs.

 Additionally, the Program currently receives appropriated funds in the form of a Texas Higher Education Coordinating Board (THECB) Special Line Item.
 The Special Line Item is used to recruit faculty, pay faculty salaries, and support the SPPH operational costs.
 The Program received \$1.1 million per year beginning with FY 2016 in additional funding from the state in the form of appropriated funds from the THECB Special Line Item.
-The Special Line-Item amount changes with each legislative biennium.
-The most recent Special Line Item was in FY2022-2023 for the amount of \$956,708 per year.
+The Special Line Item was in FY2022-2023 for \$956,708 per year.
 It is important to note that the amount of funding that SPPH receives from each source can vary from year to year.
-This is because the amount of funding that is available from each source can change from year to year.
 For example, the amount of state funding that is available may be affected by changes in the state budget.